VDB Comparison

 Improving retrieval quality for an HR chatbot, balancing freshness and relevance - a notebook article

 So, you’ve implemented a RAG system.
 But you’re struggling to get your retrieval results to live up to RAG’s potential.
-We have a solution - the Superlinked library.
-In this article, we’ll show you how to improve retrieval quality using the Superlinked library in an example use case - a RAG-powered HR chatbot that queries HR policies.
-This chatbot will leverage semantic query understanding and freshness via the Superlinked library to improve results.
+In this article, we’ll show you how to use the Superlinked library to improve retrieval quality in an example use case - a RAG-powered HR chatbot that queries HR policies.
+This chatbot will improve results by leveraging semantic query understanding and freshness via the Superlinked library.

 RAG’s strengths and challenges